jpritchard97/100_Days_of_Data_Analytics/Days 41-50: Advanced Data Visualisation and Dashboarding/README.md

 ## Days 41-50: Advanced Data Visualisation and Dashboarding
-- **Description:** Develop advanced data visualisation skills and create interactive dashboards to communicate complex insights effectively and enhance decision-making processes.
+- **Description:** Development of advanced data visualisation skills and the creation of interactive dashboards to communicate complex insights effectively and enhance decision-making processes.